deeedob/thesis/content/21_foundation_clap.md

 ![MiniGain hosted](images/clap_minigain_hosted.png){width=33%}

-## 2.2.4 Processing
+### 2.2.5 Processing

-To make the *MiniGain* plugin fully functional, we must tackle the `process` function, which is the heart of the audio processing and event handling.
+To make the *MiniGain* plugin fully functional, we must finally tackle the `process` callback, which is the heart of all audio processing and event handling.
 This function is responsible for managing audio data and responding to events, such as parameter changes or MIDI note triggers.

 ![CLAP parameter event](images/clap_events.png){width=66%}